Ahead of Exams, Why #OperationNEET is Trending on Twitter? Here's All You Need to Know

 Echoing similar remarks, NSUI said, “Things come into #OperationNEET are very serious, as we can see seats are sold out with high rates.
 This is the complete failure of Modi Govt, the way Govt playing with the future of Lakh of students is really shameful.
 We demand a high-level enquiry in this matter.”

-Congress leader Rahul Gandhi also took a swipe at the Narendra Modi-led government.
+Congress leader Pradeep Mathur also took a swipe at the Narendra Modi-led government.
 He said, “Neet papers leaked and seats sold out with high rates #OperationNEET Meanwhile students who have a financial problem and are hard working. #ModiHaiToFailureHai.”

 Later, all speculations were laid to rest after National Testing Agency (NTA) Director-General Vineet Joshi asked students to not believe such ‘fake’ reports.